Required Humanities Content

 Pre-award expenses.
 We do not support project costs incurred before the grant is awarded.

 Check out our FAQ.

 Humanities Iowa staff welcomes the opportunity to consult with applicants on proposals by telephone or e-mail.
 Please contact Heather Plucar, Grant and Finance Director, at firstname.lastname@example.org or (319) 335-4150.

 We will work with you to strengthen the application and answer questions.
 If you would like to submit a draft proposal for critique, please do so several weeks before the deadline and we will help you refine the document before you submit a final version.

 All grant applications must be submitted online, through Submittable, our submissions manager.

 Major grants are for organizations seeking funding for amounts from $3,001-$20,000.

-Fall major grant applications have a deadline of October 1.*
+Fall Major Grant applications have a deadline of October 15th at midnight.*